Contact our corporate or local offices directly.

 Add the name of the new Role in the Add Role dialog, and include any Users you would like as Members of that Role.
 The New Members field will dynamically search for an existing User that matches the first letter(s) you have typed – select full the Member name to confirm your choice.
 Click the dialog's button to commit the changes.

-Note that existing User can exist in a number of formats, depending on how they were added.
+Note that an existing User can be represented in a number of formats, depending on how they were added.
 The formats include standard